 What type of expenses may not be covered?

-This is not an exhaustive list, but expenses not covered include tuition, university fees, meal plan, parking tickets, late fees, Cornell ID replacement, credit card debt, hotel costs, storage, fees associated with graduate school, textbooks, or other academic expenses calculated into the cost of attendance as part of the student’s financial aid package.
+This is not an exhaustive list, but expenses not covered include tuition, university fees, meal plan, groceries, parking tickets, late fees, Cornell ID replacement, credit card debt, hotel costs, storage, fees associated with graduate school, textbooks, or other academic expenses calculated into the cost of attendance as part of the student’s financial aid package.
+Funding is not available for travel, laptops, academic supplies or furniture.
+If you are local and need support for groceries, we encourage you to visit the Cornell Food Pantry webpage to learn more and submit an application.

 What is the process and how will students be notified?